elct9620/mwc/README.md

 Execute below command with your project name:

-    $ mwasm init my_mrb
+    $ mwc init my_mrb

 This gem will create a directory `my_mrb` with anything you need to play with mruby on WebAssembly.

 ### Configure

-We use the DSL to specify compile behavior, edit `.mwasmrc` to change it.
+We use the DSL to specify compile behavior, edit `.mwcrc` to change it.

 ### Add some source code